NET WORTH: Unknown

 Another important grantee here is Ounce of Prevention Fund, an educational nonprofit for at-risk young children, where Diana serves as president.
-Diana, by the way, holds a Ph.D. in developmental psychology from the University of Chicago.
+It should be noted that Diana holds a Ph.D. in developmental psychology from the University of Chicago.
 Other grantees have included OneGoal, "an innovative college persistence program working to make college graduation possible for all students."

 Rauner and Diana also support their respective alma maters, Dartmouth and Yale.
 A special collections library at Dartmouth bears the Rauner name and the couple's daughters also went to the Ivy League school.

 ENVIRONMENT: Away from their Chicagoland base, the family also has a home in the west.
-Rauner philanthropy includes environmental organizations Montana Land Reliance, Yellowstone Park Foundation, Nature Conservancy, NRDC, The Wilderness Society, and National Fish & Wildlife Foundation.
+Rauner philanthropy includes environmental organizations Montana Land Reliance, Yellowstone Park Foundation, Nature Conservancy, National Resources Defense Council, The Wilderness Society, and National Fish & Wildlife Foundation.

-HEALTH & HUMAN SERVICES: The Rauners have given several million to American Red Cross—the American Red Cross of Greater Chicago is home to the Rauner Center.
-The family also supports YMCA, the site of the Rauner Family YMCA of Greater Chicago.
+HEALTH & HUMAN SERVICES: The Rauners have given several million to American Red Cross, and the American Red Cross of Greater Chicago is home to the Rauner Center.
+The family also supports YMCA and the Rauner Family YMCA of Greater Chicago.
 Other grantees have included South Side Community Economic Development Center, Roger Baldwin Foundation (which works for reproductive rights), Rush University Medical Center, and Shriners Hospital for Children - Chicago.

 JEWISH CAUSES: Diana was raised in a Jewish family in the New York City area.
-The couple via their foundation has supported AJC, Jewish United Fund of Metropolitan Chicago, and the Holocaust Memorial Foundation of Illinois.
+The couple have supported AJC, Jewish United Fund of Metropolitan Chicago, and the Holocaust Memorial Foundation of Illinois.

-POLICY: Rauner is a Republican governor and on the policy front he and his wife have supported Heartland Institute, a libertarian think-tank, and the Illinois Policy Institute, which "supports limited government and free-market principles."
+POLICY: Rauner was a Republican governor, and on the policy front he and his wife have supported Heartland Institute, a libertarian think-tank, and the Illinois Policy Institute, which "supports limited government and free-market principles."

-LOOKING FORWARD: Expect the very active Rauner to continue direct money towards philanthropy, despite his many other engagements.
+LOOKING FORWARD: Expect the very active Rauner to continue directing money towards philanthropy, despite his many other engagements.
 Rauner's role in education reform in Chicago should be watched carefully.